nfergu/referrers/README.md

 ## Usage

-Use the `referrers.get_referrer_graph` function to get a graph of references to an object.
+Use the `referrers.get_referrer_graph` function to get a graph of referrers for an object.

-For example, to print all references to an object referenced by `my_variable`:
+For example, get the graph of referrers for the object referenced by `my_variable`:

 ```python
 import referrers